-This is the largest source of complaint data senders receives from automated feedback loops which are needed to be set up by the mailbox providers, but ESPs can also receive complaints directly in the mailbox.
+This is the largest source of complaint data senders receive from automated feedback loops which are needed to be set up by the mailbox providers, but ESPs can also receive complaints directly in the mailbox.
 ESPs should be able to handle complaints received.
 Complaints help to determine whether the email sender is not in any way violating the terms and conditions.

 Forwarding Service –

-The ESP may be set up for small customer with an address based on the ESP sending domain for the use in the header of their message.
+The ESP may be set up for small customers with an address based on the ESP sending domain for the use in the header of their message.
 The ESP may be required to forward the replies to the customer, for this ESPN set up a mail forwarding service.

 Non-deliverable handling –

 There may be a possibility that the email sent may not reach the customer even with the correct address.
-The reason being the email system may reject or return the emails to sending system.
+The reason being the email system may reject or return the emails to the sending system.

 When a sender receives an email return it may be rejected in the SMTP conversation.
 This can happen hours or days later as well.
 There is about 95% of returns that occur.
 The sender should identify the address which has bounced the email in order to process them correctly.

 The reason can consist of numeric “status code” and a “descriptive message”.
-Most MTA software, ISPs and mailbox providers will provide an honest and accurate “status code” that follows the RFC requirements.
+Most MTA software, ISPs, and mailbox providers will provide an honest and accurate “status code” that follows the RFC requirements.